Operation Scherhorn: Background

 According to Pavel Sudoplatov, NKVD officers Victor Ilyin and Mikhail Maklyarsky conceived Operation Berezino as an extension of Operation Monastyr ("Operation Monastery") (1941–1944).
 In 1941, NKVD operative Alexander Demyanov (Алекса́ндр Петро́вич Демья́нов, Soviet codename Heyne), who disguised himself as a disgruntled bohemian socialite, established contact with the German resident in Moscow.
 The NKVD used this opportunity to expose the Abwehr undercover network in the Soviet Union.
 In December 1941, Demyanov "defected" to the Germans and showed up at the Abwehr field office in Smolensk, a city in western Russia near the border with present-day Belarus.
 Three months later, he returned to Moscow as a trusted German agent.
 His apartment became a death trap for scores of genuine German agents, but he retained the trust of his German superiors.
-In the middle of 1942, Demyanov's control officer Willie Fischer expanded the operation into a strategic level disinformation campaign.
-For more than two years, Demyanov supplied Reinhard Gehlen, the head of the Oberkommando des Heeres (OKH, German Army High Command) Fremde Heere Ost (Foreign Armies East) department with carefully scripted "military plans."
-According to Sudoplatov, the German success in repelling the Soviet Rzhev offensive were, in part, influenced by "correct" information fed to Gehlen through Demyanov.
-The intent of feeding the Germans information about an operation, was to conduct strategic deception to distract the Germans from the simultaneous Operation Uranus in the south.
-The Germans were indeed surprised by the latter attack, resulting in the encirclement and eventual surrender of the German 6th Army at Stalingrad.
+In the middle of 1942, Demyanov's control officer, Willie Fischer, expanded the operation into a strategic level disinformation campaign.
+For more than two years, Demyanov supplied Reinhard Gehlen, the head of Fremde Heere Ost (Foreign Armies East) department with carefully-scripted "military plans."

+According to Sudoplatov, the German success in repelling Operation Mars was, in part, influenced by "correct" information fed to Gehlen through Demyanov.
+The intent of feeding the Germans information about an operation, was to conduct strategic deception to distract the Germans from the simultaneous Operation Uranus, in the south.
+The Germans were indeed surprised by the latter attack, which resulted in the encirclement and eventual surrender of the German 6th Army at Stalingrad.
+This account is disputed by historian David Glantz, who argues that the Rzhev operation was not intended as a deception or diversionary attack but that it became a post hoc propaganda justification that shielded Georgy Zhukov from blame for the costly failure of Operation Mars.

 According to Sudoplatov, Joseph Stalin personally monitored the progress of Operation Monastyr.
-The NKVD men engaged in it were highly rewarded, but Stalin was dissatisfied with the limited scope of the operation.
+The NKVD men who engaged in it were highly rewarded, but Stalin was dissatisfied with the limited scope of the operation.
 Shortly before the beginning of Operation Bagration, he summoned Victor Abakumov, Vsevolod Merkulov, Fyodor Fedotovich Kuznetsov, and Sudoplatov and ordered a new disinformation campaign.
 Stalin's instructions, recorded by Sergei Shtemenko, shifted the objective toward methodical physical destruction of German special forces and their intelligence capability.
 Sudoplatov had to set up a believable "German camp" behind the advancing Soviet troops and call the German command for help.
 Stalin reasoned that the Germans would expend their best commandos in futile rescue missions.
 The fake "camp" would also divert German airlift resources from supporting the real pockets of resistance.